DylanGriffith/talk-redux-offline/presentation.md

 # Problems

-- Thunk API is kinda hard to get your head around. (ie. function returning function that gets passed functions.
-Why?)
+- Thunk API is kinda hard to get your head around initially.
+- Turned our easily testable pure function into some harder to test impure function
 - Not resilient to network errors (ie. no retries)
 - Need to be online.
 If you want an app that works offline you'll need to figure out how to do that

-- Turned our easily testable pure function into some hard to test impure function
+^
+Apples and Oranges Comparison since Thunk is not designed to solve the last 2 points.

 ---